777arc/textbook/content/link_budgets.rst

 - Antenna pointing imperfections
 - Precipitation

 The plot below shows atmospheric loss in dB/km over frequency (we will usually be < 40 GHz).
-If you take some time to understand the y-axis, you'll see that short range communications below 40 GHz-- waveforms less than 1 km--have 1 dB or less of atmospheric loss, and thus we generally ignore it.
-When atmospheric loss really comes into play is with satellite communications, where the signal has to travel many km through the air.
-Satellites are moving, which means the their transmit and/or receive antennas are changing directions.
+If you take some time to understand the y-axis, you'll see that short range communications below 40 GHz **and** less than 1 km have 1 dB or less of atmospheric loss, and thus we generally ignore it.
+When atmospheric loss really comes into play is with satellite communications, where the signal has to travel many km through the atmosphere.

 .. image:: ../_static/atmospheric_attenuation.png
    :scale: 80 %